symerio/neurtu/README.rst

 Installation
 ------------

-neurtu requires Python 2.7 or 3.4+, it can be installed with,
+neurtu requires 3.5+, it can be installed with,

 .. code::